A5H73Y/Parkour/docs/tutorials/parkour-courses.md

 By default, Players can not join a Course that has not been set to ready (so they don't join a half-finished Course), this can be disabled by changing `OnJoin.EnforceReady` to `false` in the `config.yml`.

-Only Courses marked as Ready will be added to Cache to allow for better performance when Players join it.
+Only Courses marked as Ready will be cached, to allow for better performance when Players join it.

-_Command: `/pa ready [course]`_
+_Command: `/pa setcourse (course) ready` OR `/pa ready [course]`_

 ### resumable

 By default, a Player's progress will be deleted when they leave a Course.
-To retain the Player's progress set `OnLeave.DestroyCourseProgress` to `false` in the `config.yml`; each Course will then be "resumable" meaning they can leave at any point and rejoin back to their last achieved checkpoint (with their accumulated time and amount of deaths restored).
+To retain the Player's progress set `OnLeave.DestroyCourseProgress` to `false` in the `config.yml`; each Course will then be "resumable" meaning they can leave at any point and rejoin back, which will restore their last achieved checkpoint with their accumulated time and amount of deaths.

 However, you can toggle the resumable status of the Course to set a Course to be non-resumable to prevent their progress from being saved.